MississaugaCoding/mississaugacoding.github.io/_posts/2016-01-05-html-css-js-json.md

 };
 {% endhighlight %}

-Think of objects as records, and name-value pairs as fields.
+Think of objects as records, and key-value pairs as fields.

 JSON can also exist as a file, usually with a `.json` extension, for example: data.json